SEMESTER

 TEXAS: We will move through Texas and part of Oklahoma, stopping to work with organizations who are on the frontlines of human and natures intersection within the state.

 SOUTHWEST: As we enter into New Mexico we will visit the Carlsbad Caverns National Park, moving towards Santa Fe to visit the pueblos and start our examination of the desert and borderlands.
 We head south into the Zuni Nation, spending time with alumni and learning about indigenous land in the SW.
-As we get deeper in the Southwest, we head to Tuscon to work with No More Deaths and talk with Border Patrol.
 Before we head into California we will go Grand Canyon National Park.

 CALIFORNIA: In our final state, we will explore Joshua Tree National Park and then head into San Diego for a week long retreat, giving time for reflection and closing of the Semester.
 We will of course, jump into the Pacific Ocean after making it coast to coast.